westonplatter/westonplatter.github.io/README.md

 ## Deployment

-This site uses the `github-pages` gem and deploys automatically when pushed to `master`.
+This site uses the `github-pages` gem and deploys automatically when pushed to `main`.
 No GitHub Actions workflow is needed—GitHub Pages builds it natively.

 **Stack:**
 - Jekyll 3.10.0 (via `github-pages` gem)